True Love (Once Removed): Production

 Production for this film was by Thomas Thomas Films.

-Filming

 Primary location filming was done in Iceland, with studio work in the UK.

 Awards

 Won Best Live Action Short Film over 15 minutes in length at the Palm Springs Film Festival, and Best Short Film at the Houston Film Festival as well as being selected for Clermont Ferrand, London Raindance and LA Short Film Festival and qualifying for Oscar nomination.
 Made eligible for the 2004 Academy Awards where it was shortlisted.